Jeeems10/exercise01-mad-Ponce/readme.md

 ### Describe how Kotlin handles null safety.
 What are nullable types and non-null types in Kotlin?
 (0,5 points)

 <span style="color:blue">Provide your answer here! </span>
-One of the main characteristics of Kotlin is its approach to null safety, which aims to lower the possibility of the feared NullPointerException that afflicts a lot of Java programs.
+<br> One of the main characteristics of Kotlin is its approach to null safety, which aims to lower the possibility of the feared NullPointerException that afflicts a lot of Java programs.
 By differentiating between nullable and non-null types

-Non-Null Types
+**Non-Null Types**
-Types in Kotlin are never null by default.
+<br>Types in Kotlin are never null by default.
 This implies that Kotlin assumes a variable cannot contain a null value if it is declared as a variable of a particular type.
 You cannot give null to a variable that is declared as String, for instance.
 If this is attempted, a compile-time error will occur.
 By using this design decision, the possibility of running into a NullPointerException when accessing variables is practically eliminated.

 ![image](https://github.com/Jeeems10/exercise01-mad-Ponce/assets/114492119/6b0d1e3f-88d4-4627-838f-dd4976dadaf8)

-Nullable Types
+**Nullable Types**
-A question mark (?) is appended to the type name to indicate that the type is expressly marked as nullable, allowing a variable to have a null value.
+<br> A question mark (?) is appended to the type name to indicate that the type is expressly marked as nullable, allowing a variable to have a null value.
 String?, for example, is a nullable string type; its variables can store null or a string value.

 ![image](https://github.com/Jeeems10/exercise01-mad-Ponce/assets/114492119/71ac7099-ab12-4c62-ba25-d75abf01cef2)